Below are the College’s responses to our most frequently asked questions.

 The Parent and Friends Association is an active volunteer group who oversee the Sport and Music Support Groups.
 These sub-groups are also run by parent volunteers and work alongside the relevant College Program Leaders to fundraise, friend-raise and help promote these co-curricular opportunities available to all students.

-In addition to the events listed above, families also have the opportunity to attend a wider range of community events including the Live & Wired Music Festival, Spring Luncheon, Drama Productions, Welcome BBQ, Welcome Day and Sporting Carnivals.
+In addition to the events listed above, families also have the opportunity to attend a wider range of community events including the Live & Wired Music Festival, Past Pupil Events, Drama Productions, Welcome BBQ, Welcome Morning and Sporting Carnivals.

 How does the school encourage students to have empathy?